CMSC-21800-Fall-2021/Final-Assignment/README.md

 # Final-Assignment - Part 1
 **Due: November [Insert Date] **

+# Set Up Python and Pip
+- Do we need to do this???
+-
 # Set-Up and Administration
 ## Code Editor
 We strongly suggest that you use a Python code editor like VSCode for this assignment.